-These free online Earth science courses don't require registration or tuition, but the grand majority of them also don't result in college credit.
-Students may need to download document readers and media plug-ins, such as Adobe Acrobat Reader or QuickTime, in order to access some course materials.
+Many free online Earth science courses don't require registration or tuition, but the majority of them also don't result in college credit.
+Students interested in options that do prepare them to earn alternative forms of credit can consider courses that charge a fee in exchange for access to online resources.

 Massachusetts Institute of Technology